Using Deep Reinforcement Learning for mmWave Real-Time Scheduling: Evaluation

-For the additional workloads presented in this section, we consider only AARL-DS and not AARL-DI.
-Figure \ref{fig:rl_10_to_90-goodput} shows the goodput obtained by AARL-DS and GREEDY, for the various interference levels on a workload of few-to-many.
-The trend is similiar to the uniform workload for all topologies.

-Figure \ref{fig:rl_90_to_10-goodput} shows the goodput obtained by both algorithms for the many-to-few workload.
-Figure \ref{fig:rl_90_to_10-goodput}(a) shows that for the 10-link topology, the goodput of AARL-DS is better than GREEDY for the majority of the interference levels.
-Since it is a small size topology, sending to 10\% of the BSs means that only one BS is a destination.
-This can result in a high packet loss.
-However, because AARL-DS is capable of intelligently scheduling mmWave links to maximize throughput while dropping a lower number of packets, it performs better.
-For the 48-link and 96-link topologies, Figure \ref{fig:rl_90_to_10-goodput}(b) and Figure \ref{fig:rl_90_to_10-goodput}(c) show that the trend is similiar to what we saw in Figure \ref{fig:4-gr-uniform} and Figure \ref{fig:rl_10_to_90-goodput}.
+The most important property of AARL is its execution time, as shown in Figure \ref{fig:timing-general} on a logarithmic scale.
+It shows the time it takes for RPMA and AARL to make a scheduling decision for the various topologies and workloads.
+Despite the fact that AARL employs a larger neural network, when the topology increases, its running time is independent of the topology size.
+This is because the time AARL needs for making a scheduling decision is the time it takes to compute the feed-forward of the neural-network in the agent's architecture.
+In contrast, the running time of RPMA strongly depends on the topology size.
+We can also see that the workload type does not affect the running time of AARL, but it does affect the running time of RPMA.

-The most important advantage of AARL compared to GREEDY is its execution time, as shown in Figure \ref{fig:timing-general} on a logarithmic scale.
-As discussed in Section \ref{MODEL}, AARL has to meet the time constraints of the slot duration, which is at least 10 ms. It is evident that the running time of GREEDY is between 1 and 2 orders of magnitude larger than that of AARL, making it infeasible for real deployment.
-It is also evident that GREEDY is much more affected by an increase of the topology.
-We can also see that AARL is capable of meeting the time constraint of around 10 ms. Table \ref{tab:timing} summarizes the running times of both algorithms for each topology and workload.
+As discussed in Section \ref{MODEL}, AARL has to meet the time constraints of the slot duration, which is at least 10 ms. It is evident that the running time of RPMA is between 1 and 2 orders of magnitude larger than that of AARL, making it infeasible for real deployment.
+It is also evident that RPMA is much more affected by an increase of the topology.
+We can see that AARL is capable of meeting the time constraint of around 10 ms \cite{3gpp}.
+Table \ref{tab:timing} summarizes the running times of both algorithms for each topology and workload.

-Figure \ref{fig:timing-general} summarizes the time it takes for GREEDY and AARL to make a scheduling decision for the various topologies and workloads.
-Despite the fact that AARL employs a larger neural network with more trainable parameters when the topology increases, its running time is independent of the topology size.
-In contrast, the running time of GREEDY strongly depends on the topology size.
-We can also see that the workload type does not affect the running time of AARL, but it does affect the running time of GREEDY.

 The hardware used in the evaluation is the same as used for the training.
-Since the program is not optimized for GPU execution, as explained in Section \ref{SOLUTION}, we can assume that AARL will make scheduling decisions faster in a real system that will use GPUs, while GREEDY will not.
+Since the program is not optimized for GPU execution, as explained in Section \ref{SOLUTION}, we can assume that AARL will make scheduling decisions faster in a real system that will use GPUs, while RPMA will not.
 This is because matrix calculations performed on GPUs are much faster than on CPUs.
-In our case, it took about 10 ms for AARL to calculate a scheduling decision for each slot of the 96-link topology, which is a typical topology in 5G networks \cite{3gpp}.